F1 Track Stats: Dutch Grand Prix at Zandvoort

 Jim Clark has the most Dutch Grand Prix wins

 Max Verstappen took victory at his home race on the Dutch Grand Prix’s return to the calendar in 2021 and won again in both 2022 and 2023.
-He, therefore, is the only current driver to have previously won a Grand Prix at Zandvoort.
+Lando Norris is the only other current driver to have won at Zandvoort, having taken his first Dutch Grand Prix victory in 2024.

 Lewis Hamilton and Fernando Alonso are the only current drivers who had been born when the Dutch Grand Prix last appeared on the calendar in the 1980s.

-British drivers have had more wins here than drivers from any other nation, with 11 victories.
-That means a third of races here have been won by a British driver.
+British drivers have had more wins here than drivers from any other nation, with 12 victories.
+That means over a third of races here have been won by a British driver.

 The longest streak of different winners at the Dutch Grand Prix is eight, which has happened twice.
 There were no repeat winners at the track in the eight events from 1953 to 1963, nor were there any repeat winners between 1976 and 1982.